-The Darwin prospective melioidosis study (DPMS) is investigating why melioidosis is increasing in urban areas in the Northern Territory.
+The Darwin Prospective Melioidosis Study is investigating why melioidosis is increasing in urban areas in the Northern Territory.
 The project, which is being undertaken by the Tropical and Emerging Infectious Disease division at Menzies School of Health Research, hopes to the reduce the the number of deaths from melioidosis through early diagnosis.

-The program has been ongoing since the 1990s and has achieved a number of outcomes:
+The program has been ongoing since 1989 and has achieved a number of outcomes:

 The next stage of the project involves using new technology to sequence whole bacterial genomes, providing an opportunity to determine why urban melioidosis is increasing, and to analyse a unique 24+ year set of bacteria and their linked patient data to find the important bacterial factors, forming a foundation for future diagnostics, therapeutics, and vaccines.